 Use solder specific for electronics.
 This solder has a flux core.
 Flux enables the solder to adhere to a clean metal surface and prevents the formation of oxides.

 Do not use soldering liquids.
-They are very aggressive for both iron and electronics and are not necessary for electronics soldering.
+They are very aggressive for both soldering iron and electronics and are not necessary for electronics soldering.
 They even damage component leads.

 Avoid oxidation of the surface, greasy fingerprints won’t help.
 Use very fine sanding paper to clean the metal surface of your printed circuit board if necessary.